totallynotdavid/megaloader/README.md

 )
 ```

+### GoFile password support

-GoFile allows users to put a password to access their files/albums.
-The module
+GoFile allows uploaders to password-protect their albums and folders.
+The plugin
-support this via the password prop.
+supports this authentication mechanism through the password parameter.

 ```python
 download(